 - Particulars of the matter to be provided for in the Article of Association.

-- The availability check and reservation of name of the proposed company will be conducted at the Corporate Affairs Commission (CAC).
+- The availability check and reservation of name of the proposed company must be conducted with the Nigerian company’s registration agency, Corporate Affairs Commission (CAC).

 - The consultant prepares the necessary Incorporation Documents and completes the Incorporation Forms obtained from the CAC.
 The incorporation documents includes: